The-going/evlproject/content/core/user-api/event/_index.md

 int evl_signal_event(struct evl_event *evt)
 {{< /proto >}}

-This call wakes up the thread heading the wait queue of an event at the time of the call (i.e. having the highest priority among waiters).
-This notifies such thread that the condition it has waited for may have become true.
+This call notifies the thread heading the wait queue of an event at the time of the call (i.e. having the highest priority among waiters), indicating that the condition it has waited for may have become true.

-You must hold the _mutex_ lock which protects accesses to the condition around the call to `evl_signal_event()`, because the waiter will be actually [readied when such lock is dropped]({{< relref "#synchronizing-on-event" >}}).
+You must hold the _mutex_ lock which protects accesses to the condition around the call to `evl_signal_event()`, because the notified thread will be actually [readied when such lock is dropped]({{< relref "#synchronizing-on-event" >}}), not at the time of the notification.

 {{% argument evt %}}
 The in-memory event descriptor constructed by either `evl_new_event()`